-NOTE - The Server layers in Figure 10-2 can be MPLS-TP or non MPLS-TP layers.
-The non MPLS-TP server layers are defined in clause 7.3.
+NOTE - The Server layers in Figure 10-2 Figure 10-2 ean be MPLS TP or are assumed to be non MPLS-TP layers.
+The non MPLS TP server layers are, as -defined in clause 7.37.3.
+When the server layer is an MPLS-TP LSP, the behaviour depends on the tunnel mode.